Chapter 246: How AI Fuels Emerging Technologies and Automation in Modern Enterprises

 - Run a Use‑Case Assessment – Fill the scoring matrix and shortlist top three projects.

-- Form a Cross‑Functional AI Emerging Technologies & Automation Squad – Include data, domain experts, compliance, and infra engineers.
+- Form a Cross‑Functional AI Emerging Technologies and Automation Squad – Include data, domain experts, compliance, and infra engineers.

-- Launch a 90‑Day Pilot – Deliver a minimum viable Emerging Technologies & Automation that demonstrates ROI early.
+- Launch a 90‑Day Pilot – Deliver a minimum viable Emerging Technologies and Automation that demonstrates ROI early.

 - Set Up Governance – Define model monitoring, audit logs, and bias reviews from day one.